-Central cord syndrome is the most common type of incomplete spinal cord syndrome and a common form of spinal cord injury, accounting for ~10% of all spinal cord injuries.
+Central cord syndrome is the most common type of incomplete spinal cord syndrome, usually the result of trauma, accounting for ~10% of all spinal cord injuries.
 As the name implies, this syndrome is the result of a damage to the central portion spinal cord and in the setting of trauma most commonly affects the cervical cord.

-Most often central cord syndrome occurs in older individuals with underlying cervical spondylosis.
-However, it may also be seen in younger persons who sustain trauma to the cervical spine, for example during forceful football tackling such as when a player "spears" another with their head.
+Most often central cord syndrome occurs in the setting of trauma, and most offed older individuals with underlying cervical spondylosis.
+However, it may also be seen in younger persons who sustain substantial trauma to the cervical spine, for example during forceful football tackling such as when a player "spears" another with their head.

 Plain radiograph and CT

 Osseous imaging may be normal, show spondylosis, acquired/congenital canal stenosis, or fracture.

 The presence of an extension teardrop fracture should be a warning sign.

 Findings depend upon the severity of trauma and presence of pre-existing canal stenosis, following features can be seen 11:

 Typically the cord will demonstrate the following signal characteristics: